-ASP.NET Core also supports using external authentication providers to login users via OAuth 2.0 flows.
-This means that users can login using existing authentication processes from external providers (such as Microsoft, Google, Facebook, or Twitter) and associate those identities with an ASP.NET Core Identity in your application.
+ASP.NET Core also supports using external authentication providers to log in users via OAuth 2.0 flows.
+This means that users can log in using existing authentication processes from external providers (such as Microsoft, Google, Facebook, or Twitter) and associate those identities with an ASP.NET Core Identity in your application.

 This can be done by including the appropriate authentication middleware in your app's HTTP request processing pipeline.
-These middleware are responsible for handling requests to return URI routes from the authentication provider, capturing identity information, and making it available via the SignInManager.GetExternalLoginInfo method.
+This middleware is responsible for handling requests to return URI routes from the authentication provider, capturing identity information, and making it available via the SignInManager.GetExternalLoginInfo method.